krokicki/derecho/README.md

 2. Copy ./src/derecho.properties to ./app.properties and customize it to point to the configured MySQL database.
 3. Modify ./conf/grid_config to subset your grid nodes and define the number of slots for each node
 4. Run ant with the default build target to generate a distribution directory under ./build/Derecho
-5. (optional) use Jar Bundler to create a app bundle for distribution to OS X systems

 ## Copyright and License